campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

   <span class="titleImageCaption text--secondary">Neon Genesis: Evangelion has very intricate artwork, but stiff animation.
 This isn't necessarily a bad thing.
 I'd argue that it's just a characteristic of the medium. <a href="https://wiki.evageeks.org/File:01_C300_eva01-plug.jpg">Image Source</a></span>
 </div>

-**But as I've stated above, consumers are starting to tolerate the limited animation techniques of anime less and less.** So unlike western animation, which tends to be "animation first, details second", this upwards shift in consumer expectations puts the anime industry between a rock and a hard place: how do anime creatives stay true to the roots of anime, which emphasizes detailed artwork and intricate designs, while keeping up with consumer expectations without spending boatloads of money?
+**But as I've stated above, consumers are starting to tolerate the limited animation techniques of anime less and less.** As a result, this puts the anime industry between a rock and a hard place: how do anime creatives stay true to the roots of anime, which emphasizes detailed artwork and intricate designs, while keeping up with consumer expectations without spending a ton of money?

 The short answer is: they can't.
 They need to spend lots of money in order to keep up with consumer expectations.
 See the following excerpt from a report written by the Association of Japanese Animations (AJA):